 School finishes at 3.00pm

-If your child is off school due to illness or an appointment, please contact the school via ‘Parentmail’ or the school absence line 01797 363118 between 8.30am and 9.30am, explaining why they will not be with us.
+If your child is off school due to illness or an appointment, please inform the school of their absence via the Absence section on ParentMail or via the school absence line on 01797 361906 option 1 between 8.30am and 9.30am and leaving a message explaining why they will not be with us.

 If you have not informed us of your child’s whereabouts we have to make contact with you as part of our safeguarding process.
 If your child is going to be in late after an appointment we ask that you inform us as to whether your child will need a school dinner.